AIcoding-girl/CS50-Web-Programming/GIT/README.md

 `git checkout <branch name>` to switch between branches and commit any changes to each branch;
 When we’re ready to merge our two branches together, we’ll check out the branch we wish to keep (almost always the master branch) and then run the command
 `git merge <other branch name>`.
 This will be treated similarly to a push or pull, and merge conflicts may appear.

+**More GitHub Features**

+   + **Forking**: As a GitHub user, you have the ability to fork any repository that you have access to, which creates a copy of the repository that you are the owner of.
+We do this by clicking the “Fork” button in the top-right.
+   + **Pull Requests**
+   + **GitHub Pages**